Francesco

 dimensions and form of the active core play an important ro.
 The

-tangled wires, free or pressed powder, with or without binder.
-For
+and/or tangled wires, free or pressed powder, with or without

-example, in generation chamber 2 of figure 1, the active core can
+binder.
+For example, in generation chamber 2 of figure 1, the

-Alternatively, chamber 2 can be filled with metallic powder.
+chamber itself.
+Alternatively, chamber 2 can be filled with

-remain well under the temperature of transition, above which the
+must remain well under the temperature of transition, above

-lattice looses its crystalline properties and passes to an
+which the lattice looses its crystalline properties and passes

-amorphous state comparable to the vitreous state, and this happens
+to an amorphous state comparable to the vitreous state, and this

-at temperatures which are lower than the melting temperature of
+happens at temperatures which are lower than the melting

-each metal.
-In said conditions, in fact, the core would have a
+temperature of each metal.
+In said conditions, in fact, the core

-response to the oscillations completely different from the
+would have a response to the oscillations completely different

-behaviour which occurs when the state is crystalline, because the
+from the behaviour which occurs when the state is crystalline,

-preferential direction on which the wave vectors add up would
+because the preferential direction on which the wave vectors add

 above-described reaction.